-- The Earth is the only planet in the known universe which is capable rting life as we know - of supporting life as we know it. - Some of the heat in the Earth's mantle actually comes from the breakdown of radioactive material.
+- The Earth is the only planet in the known universe which is capable - of supporting life as we know - Some of the heat in the Earth's mantle actually comes from the breakdown of radioactive material.
 The pieces of rock and metal that collected to make the Earth brought in the rest of the energy when they fell onto the planet.

-Earth is the planet we live on.
-It is the only planet in the solar system with liquid water.
+planet in the solar system with liquid water.
 It's also the only one known to have life.